mcgrew/bionet/README.md

 * __Selection Control__: This second section allows you to manipulate the graph selection.
 	* __Select All__: Selects all nodes and edges in the graph.
 	* __Clear Selection__: De-selects all nodes and edges in the graph.
-	* __Invert Selectsion__: Selects all nodes and edges which are not selected and de-selects those that are.
+	* __Invert Selection__: Selects all nodes and edges which are not selected and de-selects those that are.
 	* __Select Correlated to Selection__: Examines the current selected nodes and selects all nodes which are connected to the selected nodes by an edge, also selecting that edge.
 * __Visibility Control__: This third section allows you to control which molecules are visible on the graph.
 The